getonggetong/APrioriRuleExtraction/README.md

 In default, the program will execute our INTEGRATED-DATASET.csv with min_support=0.2, min_confidence=0.8 and the result will be list in the terminal.

+If you want to change to other dataset, put the dataset in the **data** folder and specificy the argument in the command list.

 ###Internal Design
 ==================